RanolP/awesome-mcje-vanilla-tech/README.md

 - [AmberWat/NegativeSpaceFont](https://github.com/AmberWat/NegativeSpaceFont) - A hacky font for creating overlapped characters.

+## Adding Items

+### Armor

+- [Custom Armor - In Vanilla Minecraft! (ft.
+AncientKingg)](https://youtu.be/Ape1acitJCc) by VelVoxel Raptor - Creating not only the armor item but also the armor texture by modifying shader.

 ## Adding Blocks

+## Adding Entities

+## Custom UI

 ### Via Font

 - [Make Custom UI Bars in Minecraft](https://youtu.be/EL2X6ppZSCQ) by Cloud Wolf - A comprehensive guide and example for creating UI with custom character with Action Bars.

-## Adding Entities

-## Custom UI